theochem/horton/doc/tech_ref_release_history.rst

 Documentation of all HORTON versions can be found here: http://theochem.github.com/horton/

+**June 30, 2017.
+Version 2.0.2**

+   - Backported a few installation and documentation bugfixes from the 2.1.0 branch.

 **June 17, 2016.
 Version 2.0.1**

    - QA framework for automatically testing pull requests on Github with Travis-CI.